Computing Threshold Budgets in Discrete-Bidding Games: Frugal-Reachability Discrete-Bidding Games

-\subsubsection{Existence of Thresholds in Frugal-reachability Discrete-bidding Games}
+\subsubsection{Existence of thresholds in frugal-reachability discrete-bidding games}

 We close this section by showing existence of threshold budgets in frugal-reachability discrete-bidding games.
-Recall that Thm.~\ref{thm:non-unique} shows that functions that satisfy the discrete average property are not unique.
+Recall that Theorem~\ref{thm:non-unique} shows that functions that satisfy the discrete average property are not unique.
 Let \(T\) be such a function.
 The following lemma shows that \(T \leq \thresh_{\G}\).
 That is, if in a vertex \(v\), \PO has a budget less than \(T(v)\), then \PT has a winning strategy.
-This proves that the threshold budgets for \PO cannot be less than \(T(v)\), when \(T\) is a average property satisfying function.
+This proves that the threshold budgets for \PO cannot be less than \(T(v)\), when \(T\) is a function that satisfies the average property.

 \begin{restatable}{lemma}{reachlower} Consider a frugal-reachability discrete-bidding game \(\G = \zug{V, E, k, S, \fr}\).
-If \(T: V \rightarrow [k] \cup \{k+1\}\) is a function that satisfies the average property, then \(T(v) \leq \thresh_{\G}(v)\) for every \(v \in V\). \end{restatable}
+If \(T: V \rightarrow [k] \cup \{k+1\}\) is a function that satisfies the average property, then \(T(v) \leq \thresh_{\G}(v)\) for every~\(v \in V\). \end{restatable}

 \begin{proof}